istio/istio.io/content/en/docs/tasks/security/authorization/authz-ingress/index.md

     {{< /text >}}

 {{< warning >}}
-If you don’t see the expected output as you follow the task, retry after a few seconds.
+If you don’t see the expected output, retry after a few seconds.
-Caching and propagation overhead can cause some delay.
+Caching and propagation overhead can cause a delay.
 {{< /warning >}}

 ## IP-based allow list and deny list

 1. The following command creates the authorization policy, `ingress-policy`, for the Istio ingress gateway.
-The following policy sets the `action` field to `ALLOW` to allow the IP addresses specified in the `ipBlocks` to access the ingress gateway, IP addresses not in the list will be denied, also known as whitelist-style access control.
+The following policy sets the `action` field to `ALLOW` to allow the IP addresses specified in the `ipBlocks` to access the ingress gateway.
+IP addresses not in the list will be denied, also known as whitelist-style access control.
 The `ipBlocks` supports both single IP address and CIDR notation.